Neighborhoods Now: Community League of the Heights

 The Washington Heights team is led by Community League of the Heights (CLOTH).
 In 2020-21, the team focused on solutions for small businesses weathering the pandemic, including outdoor dining designs, flexible retail displays, and a “kit-of-parts” for outdoor education.
 The team expanded its focus in 2022 to create a vision plan for the neighborhood’s public realm.
 As a foundation for this vision plan, they completed a needs assessment of local businesses that includes a business and vacancy inventory, an analysis of community demographics, and a streetscape survey that considers the locations that serve as gateways to the community.

 Small Business Support: The team worked with local restaurants including Salento Colombian Coffee & Kitchen to implement a seating concept design.
 In collaboration with Word Up Community Bookshop, they designed a flexible outdoor kit-of-parts that can support educational programming.
 They also worked with Sisters Uptown to design custom outdoor retail and seating for their facade.

-Stantec and CLOTH applied for five playstreets through the City’s Open Streets program.
-In addition, they developed a proposal for Plaza de las Americas for a collective restaurant seating area and series of pop-up gardens to encourage purchase of take-out from nearby restaurants and to provide green spaces at this largely paved plaza.
+Open Streets: The team applied for five playstreets through the City’s Open Streets program and developed a proposal for Plaza de las Americas for a collective restaurant seating area and series of pop-up gardens to encourage purchase of take-out from nearby restaurants.